cwcyau/foai-cdt/README.md

 ## 🌐 Partner Departments & Institutes

 - Department of Computer Science
 - Department of Engineering Science
-- Department of Philosophy
+- Department of Statistics
-- Blavatnik School of Government
-- Oxford Internet Institute
+- Mathematical Institute
 - Nuffield Department of Medicine
-- The Ellison Institute for Transformative Medicine

 ---